Share documents or folders in Office 365

 In OneDrive for Business, there are two ways to share a document with everyone:

-The most important difference: The Share dialog box lets you select “Everyone except external users.”
+The Share dialog box lets you select “Everyone except external users.”
 If your organization allows external sharing, sharing with “Everyone” includes external users: people outside of your organization who have previously been invited to share documents as guests, either by you or by others in your organization.

 How do people find documents I’ve shared with everyone?